felipead/job-scheduler/README.md

 }
 ```

-When scheduling is done, the `JobLoop` is invoked which blocks the main thread.
+When scheduling is done, the `JobLoop` is invoked.
+It will block the main thread.

 All jobs accept an optional callback function, which is called when the job is triggered: